SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 Situational Awareness

-look behind you.
-Gather information, and use your eyes and ears.
+now and again look behind you.
+Gather information, and use your

+eyes and ears.
 Anticipate problems before they arise.
-Think Safety PLAN.
-Think
+Think Safety

 The Stare

-If you don't want to fight or argue, then avoid the bully and leave
+aggression.
+If you don't want to fight or argue, then avoid the

+drinking alcohol?
 Does he have a history of violence?
-If your sixth sense starts to
+If your sixth

-answer, "yes", to these questions.
-Prepare yourself.
-Do you
+sense starts to answer, "yes", to these questions.
+Prepare

-have a panic alarm handy?
-Where is your defence spray?
-Where are
+yourself.
+Do you have a panic alarm handy?
+Where is your defence

 Consider The Cheap Shot

-shot.
-What they will do is ask a stupid question and then attack
+the cheap shot.
+What they will do is ask a stupid question and then

 For example: